MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options specific to the 'mean' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- **-shells** Comma separated list of shells to be included in the volume averaging

 - **-clean_scale** the maximum scale used to cut bridges.
 A certain maximum scale cuts bridges up to a width (in voxels) of 2x the provided scale.
 Setting this to 0 disables the mask cleaning step.
 (Default: 2)

 Options for importing the diffusion gradient table